Woolaroc: Woolaroc aircraft

 The museum started out as a hangar in 1929 for the Woolaroc, a single-engine, single-wing Travel Air 5000 airplane initially designed by Clyde Cessna, that Frank Phillips sponsored in the Dole Air Race from Oakland, California, to Honolulu, Hawaii, in 1927.
 (Note: The race was later called "tragic" and "ill-fated" in the news media.
 Of the 15 to 18 planes that were officially entered, only 15 were actually able to take off.
 At least three crashed while en route to Oakland.
 Woolaroc won the race.
 One other plane landed safely at the assigned destination.
 Most of the others either crashed, some over land but many over the ocean.
 Pilots and crew members of the latter were simply lost and never found.)
 Woolaroc is the only plane from the race that still survives.
 It stands in its hangar at the Phillips Museum.
 Its sister plane, Oklahoma, also sponsored by Phillips, aborted the race at San Francisco because of mechanical problems.

 Over the years Phillips continued to receive gifts, and made art acquisitions, and the museum grew room by room.
 The museum is 50,000 sqft and now has over 600 paintings, 300 bronzes, over 2,300 pieces of Native American art and artifacts, as well as many pieces of taxidermy that decorate the walls of the museum and lodge.
 The galleries feature some of the premier Indian and Western artists in America's history: Remington, Russell, Leigh, Moran, Couse, Johnson, Sharp, Balink, Hennings, Ufer, Berninghaus, Bierstadt, and others.

-The second "WOOLAROC" plane was a B-17 "Flying Fortress", piloted by Ellison Miles, who later became an oil tycoon, but kept in touch with Frank Phillips during the war, writing back and forth.
-Mr. Phillps wanted to have the plane brought to his museum, but it was blown apart and salvaged for scraps right after Mr. Miles, and my Grandfather, John Qua (co-pilot) had finished their mandatory 25 grueling missions, and went home.
-They lost only one crew member in those missions, and on average, 3 out of 5 men actually made it through the 25 missions.
-Winston Toomey, the bombardier.

-"LIBERTY LETTERS" is the name of the book written for Mr. Miles for his anniversary, and has the crew photo on the front with my Grandpa nest to him.
-They called it "LIBERTY LETTERS" because Mr. Ellison was from LIBERTY TX.
+The second Woolaroc plane was a B-17 "Flying Fortress", piloted by Ellison Miles, who later became an oil tycoon, but kept in touch with Frank Phillips during the war, writing back and forth.
+Mr. Phillips wanted to have the plane brought to his museum, but it was blown apart and salvaged for scraps right after Mr. Miles and co-pilot John Qua had finished their mandatory 25 grueling missions.
+They lost only one crew member on those missions, on average, 3 out of 5 men make it through the 25 missions.
+"Liberty Letters" is the name of the book written for Mr. Miles for his anniversary, and has the crew photo on the front with John Qua next to him.
+The title of the book is "Liberty Letters" because Mr. Ellison was from Liberty, Texas.